hnissenbaum/opencv-tutorial/README.md

 Classical Computer vision techniques rely on the intensity of pixels in the image, and use a number of predefined algorithms to extract information from images.

 ## Installation and Downloading OpenCV
-From the command prompt you can easily download OpenCV with pip using the command:
+From the bash terminal you can easily download OpenCV with pip using the command:

 `python -m pip opencv-python `